MaibornWolff/metric-gardener/README.md

 Counts expressions that branch the control flow (if-statements, loops, catch-blocks, etc. - but no else/default/finally statements) and other expressions that are considered to increase the complexity of the code inside a file:

 -   function declarations (including lambda expressions)
--   logical operations (like AND and OR)
+-   binary logical operations (like AND and OR)

 **functions**<br>
 The number of function definitions inside a file.
 Includes all kinds of functions, like constructors, lambda functions, member functions, etc.